Romee Strijd Flaunts Her Cleavage & Baby Bump In Sexy Pink Lace Top

 “You’re looking so gorgeous and stunning Romee!!” a third fan added.

-“Are you even real????” one fan questioned, captivated by Romee’s beauty.
+“Are you even real????” one fan questioned, captivated by her beauty.

-Just last month, as The Inquisitr reported, Romee shared a breathtaking photo in which she rocked a figure-hugging white dress and her partner wore an all-black ensemble.
+Just last month, as The Inquisitr reported, Romee shared a breathtaking photo in which she rocked a figure-hugging white dress, and her partner wore an all-black ensemble.
 The duo posed outdoors for the stunning snap, and Romee paired the beautiful photo with a caption announcing that she was pregnant and would be expanding her family.